sourcehut-mirrors/drewdevault.com/content/blog/2025-08-20-Hare-and-Wren.md

 [hare-ev]: https://sr.ht/~sircmpwn/hare-ev
 [Wren CLI]: https://wren.io/cli/

-In addition to the async runtime, Hare's wren::api runtime provides some basic features for reading and writing files, querying the process arguments and environment, etc. It's not much but it is, perhaps, an interesting place to begin building out something a bit more interesting.
+On top of the async runtime, Hare's wren::api runtime provides some basic features for reading and writing files, querying the process arguments and environment, etc. It's not much but it is, perhaps, an interesting place to begin building out something a bit more interesting.
 A simple module loader is